REAL ESTATE TRANSACTIONS IN ELDER LAW : Impact on Income, Estate and Gift Taxes

-A gift tax return has to be filed with the I.R.S. by the donor of the property to the extent that a donee's share of the value exceeds that year's exclusion amount.
-In 2015, the amount is $14,000.
-The maximum for excludable lifetime gifting is 5.43 million dollars.
+A gift tax return has to be filed with the I.R.S. by the donor of the property to the extent that a donee’s share of the value exceeds that year’s exclusion amount.
+In 2020, the amount is $15,000.
+The maximum for excludable lifetime gifting is 11.58 million dollars (in 2020).

 Gifts made within three years prior to the death of the donor will have to be reported on New Jersey’s Transfer Inheritance Tax Return and Estate tax Return, if the estate is required to file one.

 For elders of nominal means, the equity in their home may represent the only “bank account” they have should they need to make capital improvements, install equipment such as lifts or ramps, or hire a care-giver to live with them at home.